sinxkyuna/sinxkyuna/README.md

 # Who is lumie?
 I am a 16 year old sophmore game and software developer.
-I proficently develop in Java, CSS, HTML, and Python.
+I proficiently develop in Java, CSS, HTML, and Python.

 ## I am interested in:
   - Software/Game Development,